dsonyy/point-cloud-to-gif/README.md

         - [GIF compression](#gif-compression)
         - [GIF modifying](#gif-modifying)
 ## What is it?
 **Point Cloud to GIF** is a simple program which allows you to render plain text XYZ point clouds and save them to PNG files or create a rotating GIF animation.
-This piece of software was created primarily as part of Scan&Print project - a device which scans real physic objects, generates a point cloud from them and prepare 3D prinable files.
+This piece of software was created primarily as part of Scan&Print - the project of a device which scans real physical objects, generates a point cloud from them and prepare 3D prinable files.

-The program bases on really naive algorithms for manipulating point clouds so every action on big clouds may takes some time.
-It's not a professional software but a hobby project for creating rotating GIFs ;)
+The program bases on really naive algorithms for manipulating point clouds so every action on big clouds may take some time.
+It's not a professional software but a hobby project for creating nice GIFs ;)

 ## Gallery
 <p align="center">